gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 .. image:: _static/noaacsp_filesystem_4.png

-Alway remember to click `Save Changes` after your make any changes to the cluster.
+Always remember to click `Save Changes` after making any changes to the cluster.

 **************************
 Using the NOAA CSP Cluster